Dysphagia Awareness

 This course exists because the gap between clinical knowledge and frontline practice in dysphagia is dangerously wide, and because the consequences of that gap are entirely preventable with the right training.

-Three of the most dangerous and most common errors this course addresses directly are things that happen quietly, without drama, in care settings across the country every day.
-The first is that the thickener is being prepared incorrectly because different brands use different scoop sizes, and nobody told the care worker that.
-The second is a prescribed tub of thickener being shared between multiple individuals, when it is prescribed for one named person and must only be used for them.
-The third is a thickener not being recorded as administered, leaving no evidence that the prescribed support was provided and no way to identify when something changes.
+Three specific errors cause a disproportionate amount of harm in dysphagia care.
+They happen quietly, without drama, in care settings across the country every day.
+The first: thickener was being prepared at the wrong consistency, because different brands use different scoop sizes, and nobody told the care worker that.
+The second: a prescribed tub of thickener being shared between multiple individuals, when it is prescribed for one named person and must only ever be used for them.
+The third: thickener not being recorded as administered, leaving no evidence that the prescribed support was provided and no way to identify when something changes.
 Each of these is a serious care failure.
-Each is preventable.
-And each is covered in detail in this course.
+Each is entirely preventable.
+And each is addressed explicitly in this course, because awareness of dysphagia without awareness of these specific errors is not enough to keep people safe.

 Course Details

-• Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams.
-Practical elements are available in face-to-face sessions only
+• Delivery: Face-to-face at your workplace or chosen venue, or live online via Zoom or Microsoft Teams.
+Practical elements, including thickener preparation, observation and optional tasting, are available in face-to-face sessions only

 Who This Course Is For

-This course is right for any care staff involved in supporting individuals at mealtimes or with eating and drinking needs, including:
+This course is right for any care staff involved in supporting individuals at mealtimes or with eating and drinking needs.
+It is particularly important for staff who prepare or serve thickened fluids or texture-modified food, or who support individuals at mealtimes where a SALT care plan is in place.

 • Care assistants and support workers in care homes, supported living, and domiciliary care